 Think, Generate, Edit (TGE)

-A process to enhance creative thought
+A process to enhance creative thought in the age of AI

 The Think, Generate, Edit process (below) has specific verb-based actions that you or your students can use when being creative.
 The intention is that we begin and end with our own efforts, and in the middle, we collaborate with AI, rather than letting it do the work for us.